frobiac/adnw/README.md

 About
 -----
-This is a firmware for AVR microcontrollers with USB device support to simulate a keyboard and a mouse.
-It was initially created for a custom split keyboard design with 4x6 keys on each side but can be adapted easily for other hardware.
+This is a firmware for AVR microcontrollers with USB device support to simulate HID devices such as keyboards and a mice.
+It was initially created in 2010 for a custom split keyboard design based on two numpads with 4x6 keys on each side.
+At that time, the number of available firmware projects was pretty small, and this was merely started as a hack to be able to iterate quickly over different features I wanted to try out.

+Except to support my own prototypes, there is probably little value in the code found here for anyone else.
+Much more sophisticated projects like [tmk][tmk] or [QMK](https://qmk.fm) have since been created, and should be preferred for new custom designs.

+A few unique features such as full on-keyboard configurability of trackpoint options as well as of all macros, and the convenient "passhash"-generator were once unique features, but also not implemented very cleanly and thus hard to redesign.

-By default, it implements a more ergonomic layout without any further drivers on any host operating system.
+By default, this firmware implements a more ergonomic layout without any further drivers on any host operating system.
 In its current state, the well evolved [AdNW layout][adnw] is implemented with modified layers 3&4 (special characters, navigational keys and numpad) from the [neo layout][neo].
 In addition, an integrated IBM trackpoint is also supported, but any PS/2 compatible device can also be hooked-up to the controller.

 My current keyboard and its development history can be found on [Deskthority.net][DT_hw], Where you'll also find more detailed information on the hardware and the layout used as well as discussions related to these projects.

 These are my two main keyboards I use daily, both featuring 19 keys per side and an IBM trackpoint.